yborger/Personal-Website/Idea_Tracking.md

 Plan of Action for Cards:
-Guide for stack + tilt of cards: https://codepen.io/manz/pen/YzRQMYW -uniform sizing of cards?
+Guide for tilt of cards: https://codepen.io/manz/pen/YzRQMYW -uniform sizing of cards? -> definitely needed else it looks *really* bad -card tilt added --> 2 or 3 deg max otherwise things are problems -parallax esque, it's currently being implemented
--make cards tilt *slightly* on generation (20 degrees max? double check with use) -new concept art --> it's to use the scroll effect so they fly in and "timeline" scroll down ^--this makes the perfect uniformity unnecessary, but I want a cleaner look so maybe worth anyway
+-the stack did not look as nice as i'd hoped when implemented -- the images overlapping did not have the desired effect